Carreau/phd-dissertation/parts/part1.rst

     :width: 90%

     A schematic of  setup used.
 The following elements can be distinguished.
-An 1064nm laser s used for trapping.
+An 1064nm laser is used for trapping.
 It first passes through two AODs that move the position of the trap in the X  and Y direction.
 The first couple of lenses (L1,L2) between AODs assure that AODs are in conjugated planes.
     The second pair of lens (L3,L4) imaged the AODs plane in back-focal plane